unilaiva/unilaiva-songbook/README.md

 `temporary_addon_sources` directory holds templates for creating small booklets with only select songs.

+`ul-selection*.tex` define song selection booklets.
+They contain only some of the songs of the full songbook.

 External packages (only `songs` for now) are in `ext_packages` subdirectory.